 While you’re making the filling start a large pot of water to boil.

 Drop the box of shells in, boil, drain and run with cold water to cool them down.

 Now it’s time for stuffing!
-Grab a shell and load it up with the Philly cheesesteak stuffing then place it in a rectangular baking dish (9″x12″) and repeat.
+Grab a shell and load it up with the beef and ricotta filling then place it in a rectangular baking dish and repeat.

-Pour alfredo sauce all over the top, cover with foil and get them in the oven.
+Pour the alfredo sauce all over the top, cover with foil and get them in the oven.

-They’ll only bake for about 25 minutes to warm the filling through, then you can take the foil off and put them back in the oven for another 15 minutes to brown the tops.
+These stuffed shells only bake for 25 minutes to warm the filling through, then you can take the foil off and put them back in the oven for another 15 minutes to brown the tops.